espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 --------------

-How to use multiple antennas with ESP32-S2?
+How can I use multiple antennas with ESP32-S2?
 --------------------------------------------------------------------------

   - Using multiple antennas with ESP32-S2 is similar to that with ESP32.
 You may refer to `ESP32-WROOM-DA Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-wroom-da_datasheet_en.pdf>`_.